White Bermudians: Discovery

+Permanent settlement

+Bermuda's first capital, St. George's, was established in 1612.

-The first Europeans to discover Bermuda were Spanish explorers.
-Spanish explorer Juan de Bermúdez discovered the island in the early 1500s.
-The White population of Bermuda made up the entirety of the Bermuda's population, other than a black and an Indian slave brought in for a very short-lived pearl fishery in 1616, from settlement (which began accidentally in 1609 with the wreck of the Sea Venture) until the middle of the 17th century, and the majority until some point in the 18th century.
+The White population at the time made up the entirety of the Bermuda's population, other than a black and an Indian slave brought in for a very short-lived pearl fishery in 1616, from settlement (which began accidentally in 1609 with the wreck of the Sea Venture) until the middle of the 17th century, and the majority until some point in the 18th century.

-White men who were slave holders often raped black women in Bermuda.

-Early settlement

 The majority of the first European settlers arrived from England as indentured servants or tenant farmers, as most of Bermuda's land was owned by absentee landlords who remained in England as shareholders (adventurers) in the Virginia Company and then its offshoot the Somers Isles Company.
 Later Irish Gaels were sent to Bermuda after the Cromwellian conquest of Ireland that followed the English Civil War.
-Usually described as 'prisoners-of-war', these Irish men and women were removed from Ireland involuntarily, and sold into indentured servitude on arrival in Bermuda.
-A small number of Scots were sent to Bermuda in the same way after Cromwell's invasion of Scotland.
-The Irish were ostracised by the English, and were found so troublesome that their further import was banned.
-By the middle of the 18th century, they, and the Native American slaves also sent to Bermuda after the conquest of their homelands, had largely merged, with the free and enslaved blacks (most of whom came from Spanish, or formerly Spanish, colonies in the West Indies), with Bermuda's population boiled down to two demographic groups: White and Coloured.

-Population count
+Population history

 The population of Bermuda on 17 April 1721, was listed as 8,364, composed of: "Totals:—Men on the Muster roll, 1,078; men otherwise, 91; Women, 1,596; boys, 1,072; girls, 1,013.
 Blacks; Men, 817, women 965; boys 880; girls, 852."

+Bermudian Darrell sisters of English descent in 1846.